21 Ways to Eat Healthy at Disney World

 Focus on Freshness

 The Animal Kingdom pays homage to the lands and animals of Africa and Asia, so it’s only natural that the foods also mirror that of those continents with a large focus on fresh produce and meats.
 For example, many of the quick-service kiosks offer options like pineapple, edamame, and Asian noodle salads.
-Speaking of produce: When it’s time to restock your fridge after returning home, employ these 35 Easy Ways to Pick Perfect Produce Every Time.
+Speaking of produce: When it’s time to restock your fridge after returning home, employ these pick perfect produce tips.

 Eat Tandoori Style